$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Extraction of the nuclear contact coefficients

 It should be noticed that in the $pp/nn$ case, being a state with $T=1$, $S=0$ is implied again by the assumption $L=0$.
 We started our study defining the contact coefficients as in Ref.~\cite{Cruz-Torres:2019fum}, i.e.\ using Eqs.~\eqref{eq:cpp0_old_k}--\eqref{eq:cnp0_old_r}.
 However, thanks to the definitions of Eqs.~\eqref{2bmd_NNS} and~\eqref{2bdf_NNS}, we have been able also to remove the approximation $L=0$, and therefore to redefine the contact coefficients as

 using the 2BMDs, and

 using the 2BDFs.
 The practical derivation of the contact coefficients is achieved searching for a plateau in the large-$k$ or small-$r$ regions for the ratios between the 2BMDs or 2BDFs and the universal functions $\tilde{\varphi}_{N_1 N_2}^{S}({k})$ or $\varphi_{N_1 N_2}^{S}({r})$, according to Eqs.~\eqref{eq:cpp0_old_k}--\eqref{eq:cnp0_r}.
 Specifically, for the $ k $-space coefficients, the plateau region for local potentials occurs beyond 3--3.5 fm$^{-1}$, while for non-local potentials, the plateau region is found at slightly smaller values of $ k $, roughly between 2 and 3 fm$^{-1}$.
 Indeed, due to divergences at high momenta caused by cutoff effects, the corresponding range of $ k $ cannot be considered.
+To be noticed that our findings for local potentials are the same as those found in previous works on the GCF~\cite{PhysRevC.92.054311,WEISS2018211,Cruz-Torres:2019fum}.
 In $ r $-space, the plateau region for both local and non-local potentials consistently appears as $ r \to 0 $.
 More in detail, the contact coefficients were extracted from the plateau region by averaging values over an interval of $ 1 \, \text{fm} $ in $r-$space or $ 1 \, \text{fm}^{-1} $ in $k-$space.
 This interval in $ r $-space was selected in the same way for both local and non-local potentials, centered at $ r = 0.5 \, \text{fm} $.
 In $ k $-space, for local potentials, the interval was centered at $ k = 4 \, \text{fm}^{-1} $.
 For non-local potentials, due to the divergences caused by cutoff effects, the plateau region varied depending on the potential, particularly with respect to the order and cutoff.
 Consequently, the interval was centered at the minimum value within the plateau region to ensure a consistent criterion also for non-local potentials.
 We then calculated the uncertainties associated with the extraction of the contact coefficients through the standard deviation, computed over the same interval used for extracting the contact coefficients.
 The uncertainties were calculated to quantify the reliability of the extracted contact coefficients and account for fluctuations within the selected interval.

 As a final step, we have calculated ratios of the extracted contact coefficients of the various nuclei with respect to a reference nucleus.
 These ratios, by definition, are given by the ratios of 2BMDs at large values of $ k $ and of 2BDFs at small values of $ r $, i.e.\